-We have identified the following accessibility deficiencies in our portfolio: We need additional ADA units.
-We recently converted 2 units at Prattville Apartments, and could possibly create 4-6 more, if funds were available.
+We have identified the following accessibility deficiencies in our portfolio: Add some ADA parking spaces at Prattville.

-We have incorporated the following projects in our CIP to address accessibility deficiencies: We allocated our ADA set-aside to the mail box replacement project, to ensure it is wheelchair accessible.
+We have incorporated the following projects in our CIP to address accessibility deficiencies: Add some ADA parking spaces at Prattville.

 11. Special needs development